virtool/virtool-website/content/docs/manual/ug_otus/index.md

 Examples of source names are: _A_, _Canada_, _8801-VLH_, or anything really.

-1. Click on the virus entry.
+Click on the virus entry.
    !["Virus detail empty"](tmv_empty.png)

-2. Take note of the red notification at the top of the page.
+Take note of the red notification at the top of the page.
 This indicates that the virus cannot be used in analyses until the listed issues are corrected.

-3. Click on **Add Isolate** to the right of the **Isolates** heading to bring up a dialog for creating isolates.
+Click on **Add Isolate** to the right of the **Isolates** heading to bring up a dialog for creating isolates.
    !["Isolate creation dialog"](create_isolate2.png)

-4. Notice that the **Isolate Name** field changes with the other two fields.
+Notice that the **Isolate Name** field changes with the other two fields.
 This will be the display name for the isolate.

     However, note:
 - both fields are optional and the isolate name will be **Unnamed** if they are both empty
 - in a single virus, multiple isolates can have the same name
 - administrators can add new source types to the isolate

-5. Save the changes by clicking {{< icon "fa fa-save">}} **Save**.
+Save the changes by clicking {{< icon "fa fa-save">}} **Save**.
 The new isolate appears in the isolate editor.
    !["Virus detail with one empty isolate"](isolate_appears.png)

 # Edit an Isolate {#edit_isolate}

-1. Click on the OTU whose isolate you would like to edit.
+Click on the OTU whose isolate you would like to edit.
 We will use TMV in this example.
 ![Edit TMV](edit_tmv.png)

-2. To edit an isolate, click on {{< icon "fas fa-pencil-alt" >}} next to the isolate.
+To edit an isolate, click on {{< icon "fas fa-pencil-alt" >}} next to the isolate.
 A dialog box will show up like the one below.
 ![Dialog box for editing an isolete](edit_isolate.png)

-3. Make the necessary changes to the isolate and click {{< icon "fa fa-save" >}} **Save**.
+Make the necessary changes to the isolate and click {{< icon "fa fa-save" >}} **Save**.
 ![Edited Isolate](edited_isolate.png)

-4. The new changes will be displayed on the detail view page of the OTU.
+The new changes will be displayed on the detail view page of the OTU.
 ![New changes to OTU name displayed](new_name_displayed.png)

 # Remove an Isolate {#remove_isolate}

-1. Click on the isolate from the TMV you would like to delete.
+Click on the isolate from the TMV you would like to delete.
 ![Delete new isolate](delete_new.png)

-2. Click on the {{< icon "fa fa-trash" >}} next to the isolates name.
+Click on the {{< icon "fa fa-trash" >}} next to the isolates name.
 A dialog box like the one shown below will show up.
 ![Confirm removal of isolate](confirm_isolate_deletion.png)

-3. Click {{< icon "fa fa-check" >}} **Confirm** to permanently delete the isolate.
+Click {{< icon "fa fa-check" >}} **Confirm** to permanently delete the isolate.
 The isolate should now be removed from the **Isolates** list.
 ![Isolate is removed from list](isolate_deleted.png)

 # Fetch a GenBank Sequence {#add_sequence}

 Sequences are members of isolates.
 Many isolates will only have one sequence.
 If the virus in question is multipartite, more than one sequence would be assigned to each isolate.

-1. Click {{< icon "fas fa-pencil-alt" >}} near the **Sequences** heading to bring up a dialog for creating sequences.
+Click {{< icon "fas fa-pencil-alt" >}} near the **Sequences** heading to bring up a dialog for creating sequences.
    !["Sequence addition dialog"](create_sequence.png)

-2. Fill out the form fields.
+Fill out the form fields.
 The **Host** field is optional.
 You can pull sequence records from GenBank by entering a valid GenBank accession in the **Accession** field and clicking {{< icon "fa fa-magic" >}}.
    !["Populate sequence addition dialog"](create_sequence_2.png)

-3. Save the new virus.
+Save the new virus.
 It will appear in the isolate editor.
    !["Populated virus detail view"](isolate.png)

-4. Click on the sequence entry to expand it and view all the data associated with the sequence record.
+Click on the sequence entry to expand it and view all the data associated with the sequence record.
 ![Sequence Record](sequence_record.png)

+# Fetch a Genbank Sequence

 # Edit a Sequence

-1. To edit a sequence, click on the {{< icon "fas fa-pencil alt" >}} next to the sequence entry.
+To edit a sequence, click on the {{< icon "fas fa-pencil alt" >}} next to the sequence entry.
 An **Edit Sequence** dialog will appear as shown below.
 ![Edit sequence dialog box](edit_sequence.png)

-2. In this dialog we can choose to change the name of the host, give the sequence a different name, and alter the sequence by adding/removing base pairs.
+In this dialog we can choose to change the name of the host, give the sequence a different name, and alter the sequence by adding/removing base pairs.
 For this example, we will add the host name and remove the first three letters of the sequence.
 ![Edit sequence](edit_sequence_2.png)

-3. Click {{< icon "fa fa-save" >}} **Save** after making the edits.
+Click {{< icon "fa fa-save" >}} **Save** after making the edits.
 Notice these changes have been applied on the sequence record.
 ![Updated sequence record](updated_sequence.png)

 # Remove a sequence